ShowMe South Africa

 I’m beginning to wonder whether there is actually a campsite at the other end of this… this track.

 18:28.
 We arrive at the campsite, and I inspect the damage.
-The Pathfinder and the Jurgens both have a few scars to prove that they had made it down this track.
-The Nissan more so than the Xplorer.
+The Pathfinder and the Jurgens both have a few scars to prove that they have made it down this track.
+The Nissan is more so than the Xplorer.

 18:35.
 I’m bushed.
 Now I just want to put my feet up.
 Geeze… that’s better.